wellsjo/JSON-Splora/README.md

 - Built with [Electron](http://electron.atom.io/)
 - Editor and output both use [CodeMirror](https://codemirror.net/)
 - Input is parsed as [json5](http://json5.org/)
-- Filter with JavaScript or [jq](https://stedolan.github.io/jq/)
+- Filter with [jq](https://stedolan.github.io/jq/) or JavaScript

 #### Input
-The editor is actually a JavaScript editor, and the input is parsed as [json5](http://json5.org/).
+The editor is a JavaScript editor, and the input is parsed as [json5](http://json5.org/).
 This allows for comments as well as a relaxed JSON input format.

 #### Filters
 Once the editor has valid JSON, an input window will appear below, allowing you to manipulate the object with JavaScript or [jq](https://stedolan.github.io/jq/).